cerebral-legacy/action-tree/README.md

 ```

 ### What happens when a function tree executes?
 When you instantiate a function tree it will run through the tree checking the functions for the async flag, them being grouped for parallel execution and any paths.
 This gives a static representation of the tree which can be passed to debuggers to visualize it.
-When the function tree actually executes it will produce the context for each function and wait for it to finish, being async or not.
+When the function tree actually executes it will produce the context for each function and wait for it to finish.
 Then it continues to the next function.

-The fact that a context is created for each function gives a natural hook for side effects.
+The fact that a context is created for each function gives a lot of flexibility.
 You can configure your function trees to handle everything from Redux dispatchers, to firebase, mobx models, ember data, mongodb on the server etc. It does not matter, function tree is completely agnostic to this.

 ### Testing
 Testing functions used in a function tree is as simple as just calling them and provide a context.
 For example: